-Oil Drain System
+Quick Oil Drain System

 The first oil change should be done after 25 hours.
 All the rest of the oil changes should be done after every 50 hours.
-There is a drain hose attached to the bottom of the oil pan with is a small plug screwed into the loose end of the hose.
-Remove the hull drain plug and stick the end of the drain hose through the drain hole in the bottom of the boat.
+There is a drain hose attached to the bottom of the oil pan with a small plug screwed into the loose end of the hose.
+Remove the drain plug at the transom and stick the end of the drain hose through the drain hole.